Hard Times (novel): Sissy Jupe

 Cecilia (Sissy) Jupe is a circus girl of Sleary's circus, as well as a student of Gradgrind's.
-Sissy has her own set of values and beliefs which make her seem unintelligent in the Gradgrind household.
+Sissy has her own set of values and beliefs, which make her seem unintelligent in the Gradgrind household.
 At the end of the novel, when the Gradgrinds' philosophy of religiously adhering solely to facts breaks down, Sissy is the character who teaches them how to live.

-She struggles to keep up with Gradgrind's extreme reliance on the recitation of facts, and therefore is seen as not worthy of the school.
-Sissy is also representative of creativity and wonderment because of her circus background, and those were things that the Gradgrind children were not allowed to engage in.
-With the urging of Josiah Bounderby, Mr. Gradgrind goes to inform Sissy's father that she can no longer attend his school.
+She struggles to keep up with Gradgrind's extreme reliance on the recitation of facts and is therefore seen as unworthy of the school.
+Sissy is also representative of creativity and wonderment because of her circus background, which the Gradgrind children were not allowed to engage in.
+At Josiah Bounderby's urging, Mr. Gradgrind goes to inform Sissy's father that she can no longer attend his school.

-While Sissy and her father were very close once, Mr. Jupe abandoned his daughter.
+While Sissy and her father were once very close, Mr. Jupe abandoned his daughter.
 In a moment of compassion, Mr. Gradgrind takes Sissy into his home and gives her a second chance at the school.
-Sissy continues to fall behind in the school, so Mr. Gradgrind keeps her at home to tend to his invalid wife.
+Sissy continues to fall behind in school, so Mr. Gradgrind keeps her at home to tend to his invalid wife.

 While Sissy is the device of imagination and fantasy in the novel, she also serves as the voice of reason.
 She cannot grasp the philosophy of Gradgrind's classroom because she has a more realistic view of how the world should be perceived.
 After Louisa and Mr. Gradgrind come to terms with the fact that their way of life is not working, Sissy is the one they come to; she takes care of Louisa and helps her live a new, happy life.

 Tom

 Thomas (Tom) Gradgrind, Junior is the oldest son and second child of the Gradgrinds.
-Initially sullen and resentful of his father's Utilitarian education, Tom has a strong relationship with his sister Louisa.
+Initially sullen and resentful of his father's Utilitarian education, Tom has a strong relationship with his sister, Louisa.
 He works in Bounderby's bank (which he later robs), and turns to gambling and drinking.
-Louisa never ceases to adore Tom, and she aids Sissy and Mr. Gradgrind in saving her brother from arrest.
+Louisa never ceases to adore Tom, and she helps Sissy and Mr. Gradgrind save her brother from arrest.

 Stephen Blackpool

 Stephen Blackpool is a worker at one of Bounderby's mills.
 He has a drunken wife who no longer lives with him but who appears from time to time.
-He forms a close bond with Rachael, a co-worker, whom he wishes to marry.
-After a dispute with Bounderby, he is dismissed from his work at the Coketown mills and, shunned by his former fellow workers, is forced to look for work elsewhere.
+He forms a close bond with Rachael, a coworker, whom he wishes to marry.
+After a dispute with Bounderby, he is dismissed from his job at the Coketown mills and, shunned by his former coworkers, is forced to look for work elsewhere.
 While absent from Coketown, he is wrongly accused of robbing Bounderby's bank.
 On his way back to vindicate himself, he falls down a mine-shaft.
 He is rescued but dies of his injuries.